-During the year ended June 30, 2011:
+During the year ended June 30, 2012:

-- At the close of the fiscal year, assets of the TJPA exceeded its liabilities by \$491,505,247. - The TJPA received \$187,888,211 in capital contributions.
-All contributions were used for the Transbay Transit Center Program (the "Program"), which consists of both the Transbay Transit Center and the Caltrain Downtown Extension ("DTX") projects. - The TJPA purchased four properties valued at \$3,655,000 and acquired right of possession to nine additional properties valued at \$15,910,000 by eminent domain.
-The State of California also transferred 14 parcels to the TJPA.
-TJPA now possesses all right of way required for Phase 1 of the Program.
+- At the close of the fiscal year, assets of the TJPA exceeded its liabilities by \$638,250,257. - The TJPA received \$145,547,450 in capital contributions.
+All contributions were used for the Transbay Transit Center Program (the "Program"), which consists of both the Transbay Transit Center and the Caltrain Downtown Extension ("DTX") projects. - The TJPA reached voluntary settlements for four right-of-way properties necessary for DTX, and eminent domain litigation related to these properties was dismissed.